nabeel054002/Computing-with-Signals-Project/README.md

 The units used for the accelerations (total and body) are 'g's (gravity of earth = 9.80665 m/seg2).
 The gyroscope units are rad/seg.

+Input consists of 9 inputs/features, across 128 timesteps

+Output is a single size 6 column vector that shows the activity in the 128 timesteps - time frame